signalogic/SigSRF_SDK/pktlib_readme.md

                unsigned int  uFlags);
 ```

-  * on success, leaves file fp_pcap pointing at file's first pcap record and returns a filled pcap_hdr_t struct pointed to by pcap_file_hdr
+  * on success, reads the file header(s) and leaves file fp_pcap pointing at the first pcap record, and returns a filled pcap_hdr_t struct pointed to by pcap_file_hdr
-  * uFlags options are given in DS_OPEN_PCAP_XXX definitions below
+  * uFlags options are given in DS_OPEN_PCAP_XXX definitions (see [Pcap API Flags](#user-content-pcapapiflags) below)
-  * errstr is optional; if used it should point to an error info string to be included in warning or error messages.
+  * errstr is optional; if used it should point to an error information string to be included in warning or error messages.
 NULL indicates not used

   * return value is a 32-bit int formatted as:
       (link_type << 20) | (file_type << 16) | link_layer_length
     where link_type is one of the LINKTYPE_XXX definitions below, file_type is one of the PCAP_TYPE_XXX definitions below, and link_layer_length is the length (in bytes) of link related information preceding the pcap record (typically ranging from 0 to 14)

   * note the full return value should be saved and then given as the link_layer_info param in DSReadPcap() and DSFilterPacket()
   * a return value < 0 indicates an error